Quantopian Backtesting: What Happened and the Best Alternatives Now

 You have flexible options for running it.
 You can fire it up on your own machine, or use it within platforms like QuantRocket.
 In many ways, QuantRocket picked up where Quantopian left off, building a full-featured environment around these same core libraries.
 They've added practical features like easy Docker deployment, a built-in JupyterLab workspace, and connections to multiple data feeds.

 Since Quantopian closed its doors, finding a new home for building and testing trading algorithms has been a journey for many.
 If you're looking for a platform or library to continue that work, you've got some excellent options now.
-The landscape has really evolved, offering everything from all-in-one cloud platforms to powerful open-source tools you can run on your own machine.
+The available tools have really matured, offering everything from all-in-one cloud platforms to powerful open-source libraries you can run on your own machine.

 Here's a look at the top alternatives that have become the go-to choices for quant developers and traders.